 As a tide of bank mergers swept the Philadelphia area, two Bucks County mutual banks decided to unify.
-It was critical that the unification of these two longstanding, independent local banks be handled effectively in order to retain existing customers and acquire new ones.
+It was critical that the unification of these two longstanding, independent local banks be handled effectively using focused bank marketing & public relations protocols, in order to retain existing customers and acquire new ones.
 It could not be perceived as just another bank merger; being mutuals made this business decision different, and the branding and communications plan had to reinforce that difference.
 Even the language was different; it was positioned not as a “merger” but as a unification of two equals to form a new entity.

-Furia Rubel was retained to create the new bank’s brand, from logo and color palette to market positioning and key messages, and then to communicate about the unification and introduce the new brand to the public.
+Furia Rubel was retained to create the new bank’s brand (including coming up with the new name of the bank), from logo and color palette to market positioning and key messages, and then to communicate about the unification and introduce the new brand to the public.

 Furia Rubel’s analysis included market research, competitive assessments, target audience surveys, consumer focus groups, and interviews with key bank employees and board members.
 Research revealed that distrust of corporate banks gave Penn Community Bank the opportunity to remain a trusted, local option for existing customers and to attract new customers.

-Furia Rubel recommended a multifaceted communications plan to drive home the key messages: the new bank would remain independent, would stay under local control, and would remain committed to its community, just as its predecessor banks had done for a combined 225 years.
+As a financial services marketing agency in Bucks County, Furia Rubel recommended a multifaceted communications plan to drive home the key messages: the new bank would remain independent, would stay under local, Bucks County control, and would remain committed to its community, just as its predecessor banks had done for a combined 225 years.

 To position the new bank as the trusted, local, mutual financial organization in Bucks County, Furia Rubel implemented a strategy emphasizing local connections through internal communications, community relations, media relations and marketing.